Welcome to 3rd Grade

 Mrs. Charlotte Hoffer

 I am thrilled to be a teacher at Ashlawn Elementary School!
 This will be my 6th year teaching 3rd grade.
 I grew up a military brat, Go Army!, and lived in 7 states throughout my school years.
 I received my Bachelors Degree in Elementary Education at Clemson University, Go Tigers!
 I earned a Masters of Education in Social Foundations with an ESOL Endorsement through the University of Virginia.
 I taught 4th and 6thgrade in Fairfax County for 9 years prior to moving to Ashlawn, where I have taught for 3rd grade 2 years.
 I love spending time with my husband, Adam, sons, Charlie and Henry, and Sheepadoodle, Willa.
 We enjoy watching Clemson Football, being outside, and spending time with our extended family.
 I also love to read, mysteries are among my favorite; in elementary school, The Nancy Drew Series was a favorite.
-I love the school spirit at Ashlawn and all that we do to be Global Citizens, particularly the service events like the Walk to End Homelessness and Cereal Mountain Food Drive.
+I love the school spirit at Ashlawn and all that we do to be Global Citizens, particularly service events like the Walk to End Homelessness and Cereal Mountain Food Drive.
 Go Eagles!